Business Associate Agreement

 • Data processing firms

-• Application service providers
+• Application or third party service vendors

-• Law firms /attorneys
+• Law firms / attorneys

 • External auditors or accountants